 Work with Documentation

-Netatalk documentation is maintained in DocBook XML format, which can be transformed to human-readable formats for publishing.
+Netatalk documentation is maintained in Markdown format, which is then transformed by the build system to other formats for publishing and packaging.

 Updating Documentation